Note

 Download: BI and SQL analytics reference architecture for Azure Databricks

-For BI use cases, business analysts can use dashboards, the Databricks SQL editor or specific BI tools such as Tableau or Power BI.
-In all cases, the engine is Databricks SQL (serverless or non-serverless) and data discovery, exploration, and access control are provided by Unity Catalog.
+For BI use cases, business analysts can use dashboards, the Databricks SQL editor or BI tools such as Tableau or Power BI.
+In all cases, the engine is Databricks SQL (serverless or non-serverless), and Unity Catalog provides data discovery, exploration, and access control.

 Download: Lakehouse federation reference architecture for Azure Databricks